markphip/devops/guide/PROJECTS.md

 On the Details tab of the project, click on Type and choose Source from the drop-down.
 Then click on the Source Tab.
-In the Changes From drop down choose TeamForge Git Webhook.
+In the Changes From drop down choose *TeamForge Git Webhook*.
 This will populate the webhook URL that you are going to copy into TeamForge.
 Click on the Copy icon to copy the URL to your clipboard.